 A wealthy storekeeper, George Irwin helped start the church on land purchased from the heirs of William Penn.

 The presence of buried bodies hardly raised curiosity for those who have walked the halls of First Presbyterian Church since 1861.
-After all, the church chapel was built
+After all, the church chapel was built over a graveyard.

 There are stones inside and outside the church to identify where past members are buried.
 But the tombs were another story.
 They were above ground, and church officials knew they were located somewhere within the walls of the massive sanctuary.